 2. Mindfulness can be practiced inside or outside of formal meditation.
 Meditation is a technique for practicing mindfulness in a structured setting; it can improve your mindfulness skills outside of meditation.

 How do you practice mindfulness outside of meditation?

-Take three or four conscious breaths while resting your attention on the sensation of the breath coming in and going out of your body.
-You may have been aware of a sound, a smell, or maybe a bodily sensation other than the breath.
+Take three or four conscious breaths, resting your attention on the physical sensation of the breath coming in and going out of your body.
+As you do this, you may also be aware of a sound, a smell, or maybe a bodily sensation other than the breath.
 Careful attention to whatever is happening in the present moment is the essence of mindfulness.
-The sensation of the breath is often used as an anchor because breathing is always present in the moment.
+The sensation of the breath is often used as an anchor because breathing is always in the present moment.

 What are the benefits of practicing mindfulness outside of meditation?

 5. Mindfulness enables us to make wise choices.
-When our minds are caught up in stressful thought patterns, it's hard to see through the mental clutter.
-We get confused and become reactive, not reflective.
-Then we're more likely to respond to others unskillfully, perhaps saying something we later regret.
-(When I first lost my health, I vented my anger and frustration at many a person who intended me no harm.)
-But if we've practiced mindfulness in the midst of both pleasant and unpleasant experiences, we're more likely to be aware of our reactive tendencies and can catch ourselves, take a conscious breath, and choose a more skillful way to respond.
+When our minds are lost in stressful thought patterns, it's hard to see through the mental clutter.
+As a result, we get confused and become reactive, not reflective.
+This makes it more likely that we'll respond to others unskillfully, perhaps saying something we'll later regret (when I first became chronically ill, I unleashed anger and frustration on many a person who intended me no harm).
+By contrast, if we've learned to practice mindfulness in the midst of both pleasant and unpleasant experiences, we're much more likely to catch ourselves before we speak or act unskillfully.
+We can stop, take a conscious breath or two, and then choose a skillful and healthy way to respond to people and situations.

 Note: The theme of this article is expanded on in Chapter 7 ("The Mindfulness Path") of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.